Chlumsky/shadron-example-extension/README.md

 ## Build and installation

+### Windows

-Use Microsoft Visual Studio 2015 to build the project in release configuration, and run `install-to-shadron.bat` to copy the DLL to the appropriate location.
+Use Microsoft Visual Studio 2015 or later to build the project in release configuration, and run `install-to-shadron.bat` to copy the DLL to the appropriate location.
-Shadron searches for extensions in `extensions` directory in its own directory, and in `%APPDATA%\Shadron\extensions`.
+Shadron searches for extensions in the `extensions` subdirectory within its own directory, and in `%APPDATA%\Shadron\extensions`.

+### Mac

+Run `make` to build `shadron-example.dylib` and then run `make install`, which will copy it to `~/.config/Shadron/extensions` where it will be detected by Shadron.

 ## Usage